offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

    Images also typically include metadata describing its needs and operational standards.
 For example, the metadata may stipulate that the image ...

    * launches by running /opt/my_app/run.sh
-   * stops by signalling SIGTERM
+   * requires 4gb of memory, 1.5 CPU cores
-   * requires 4gb of memory, 1.5 CPU cores, etc..A container is an instance of an application requires that services be exposed as container images.
-An image is
+   * etc..

  * container is an instance of an image.
 A container creates an isolated copy of the image's filesystem, isolates the resources required for that image, and launches the entrypoint application for that image.
 That container can't see or access anything outside of the container unless explicitly allowed to by the user.
 For example, opening a port 8080 on a container won't open port 8080 on the host running it, but the user can explicitly ask that port 8080 in the container map to some port on the host.